sabit-islam/League-Of-Legends-Match-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-This plot that the distribution of assists appears to be normal with a slight skew to the right, this can be confirmed by our knowledge of the game since we know that those in more support roles tend to have much higher assists than those in other positions.
+The plot above shows a rather normal dataset which skews to the right.
+As we know one role specifically focuses on assists, support, a right skew makes perfect sense.
+Due to this skew, it is proven mathematically how the assists of supports distinguish themselves from other roles, placing them outside the normal distribution.

 ### Bivariate Analysis

-Below is a box plot showing how each `position` differs in `creep score`
+Below is a box plot showing how each `position` differs in `creep score`.

 <iframe
   src="assets/bivariate_graph.html"